lrusik/todoBot/README.md

 todoBot is a task manager telegram bot.
 There are two types of tasks.
 The first one will notify you every day until you delete it.
 The second one is a timer with a start button.
-You create a bunch of tasks and then press the start button after what the timer runs and notify you at a certain time.
-Basically a multiple timer.
+You create a number of tasks and then press the start button after the timer runs and notify you at a certain time, basically a multiple timer.

 Installation
 ============